online-go/gtp2ogs/README.md

 ```
 gtp2ogs --botid <id> --apikey <apikey> <arguments> -- <bot command> <bot arguments>
 ```
- The space in front of "<bot command>" is important
+ The space in front of '''<bot command>''' is important

 Options
 =======
-    --insecure  'Don't use ssl to connect to the ggs/rest servers' --beta  'Connect to the beta server (sets ggs/rest hosts to the beta server)' --debug  'Output GTP command and responses from your Go engine to the log' --json  'Send and receive GTP commands in a JSON encoded format'
+    --insecure  '''Don't use ssl to connect to the ggs/rest servers''' --beta  'Connect to the beta server (sets ggs/rest hosts to the beta server)' --debug  'Output GTP command and responses from your Go engine to the log' --json  'Send and receive GTP commands in a JSON encoded format'